DreamTechStudios/dreamvr-xr-unity/README.md

   the mark through hyphenation, combination or abbreviation.
 For example, don't say "G Cardboard" or "Google-Cardboard."

+Just dont use the name Google® unless you are Google!

 In addition to these guidelines, please ensure that you follow the trademark usage guidelines available here: https://www.google.com/permissions/logos-trademarks/.